 - James Allen Hinton, and King Acquisitions, LLC v.
 James Allen Hinton and Susan C. Hinton 2007WL 3051264; Bankruptcy.
 Middle District of Florida, 2007; Roy represented the Chapter 7 Trustee in a case of first impression dealing with new bankruptcy code section 522(o) enacted under the Bankruptcy Abuse Prevention and Consumer Protection Act and its impact on an exemption claim of real property as homestead.

-- Seminole Walls & Ceilings Corp., Debtor.
+- Seminole Walls and Ceilings Corp., Debtor.
 Middle District of Florida; 2006 Bankr.
 LEXIS 1900.
-Defined the parameters under which judicial notice under Federal Rule of Evidence 201 is not appropriate.; Carla P. Musselman, Chapter 7 Trustee for the estate of Seminole Walls & Ceilings Corp., Plaintiff, v.
-Debbie Jasgur, Joseph Jasgur, Robert L. Fox, Dartlin J. Africh, Africh Maintenance, Inc., Africh Management & Investment, Inc., Vintage Partners, Inc., Bradley E. Whittle, The Funding Solutions, Inc., Joseph Yaron, Pita Corporation, and Paul Philipson, Defendants.
+Defined the parameters under which judicial notice under Federal Rule of Evidence 201 is not appropriate.; Carla P. Musselman, Chapter 7 Trustee for the estate of Seminole Walls and Ceilings Corp., Plaintiff, v.
+Debbie Jasgur, Joseph Jasgur, Robert L. Fox, Dartlin J. Africh, Africh Maintenance, Inc., Africh Management and Investment, Inc., Vintage Partners, Inc., Bradley E. Whittle, The Funding Solutions, Inc., Joseph Yaron, Pita Corporation, and Paul Philipson, Defendants.

 - Greater Orlando Aviation Authority v.
 Delta Airlines Southern District of NY Bankruptcy Court-2006; pending B.R. citation and (ii) Greater Orlando Aviation Authority v.
 Independence Air District of Delaware Bankruptcy Court-2006; crystallized the contrary views as to whether a creditor can properly exercise its right to set off of prepetition monies owed to the debtor against a post-petition rejection damages claim against the same bankrupt entity.